 We met a couple of young women from Nova Scotia at the end of the portages, who were leaving Yellowknife for new jobs.
 The trip to Hidden Lake was a bucket list item they had to do before they left.
 How right they were!!

 Hidden Lake is exceptionally clear.
 You can see the fish – including pike – below you if the light is right.
-The west end of the lake is dotted with islands, very similar to what I’d seen while kayaking the Georgian Bay last September.
+The west end of the lake is dotted with islands, very similar to what I’d seen while kayaking the Georgian Bay.

 If you have the time, you could easily spend five to seven days exploring the eastern section of the lake – including a huge section that isn’t even part of the Hidden Lake Territorial Park.
 Be sure to purchase the Prelude Lake Map (#85-I/12) so you know where you are.

-Here’s a sampling of some of the scenery we saw in Hidden Lake Territorial Park over the course of the day.
+Here’s a sampling of some of the scenery we saw canoeing Hidden Lake over the course of the day.

 Even with that, we could have picked about 10 spots, especially as there wasn’t a soul around when we got there.

-It was a Friday so by that evening the Yellowknife crowd had started to filter in.
-All told we saw three camping parties – but all were well dispersed.
+It was a Friday so by that evening the Yellowknife crowd had started to filter in we saw all of three camping parties – but everyone was well dispersed so you had privacy.
 If you paddle five or more kilometres away from the portage you’re unlikely to see many, if any people at all.